arcadefire/circled-picker/README.md

 </org.angmarch.circledpicker.CircledPicker>
 ```

-Don't forget to declare the correct namespace in the root tag of the layout too:
+Don't forget to import the correct namespace in the root tag of your layout too:
 ```sh
 xmlns:app="http://schemas.android.com/apk/res-auto"
 ```

-Then you can customize CircledPicker more varying these parameters:
+Then you can customize CircledPicker more with:

-* textColor
+* app:textColor
-* textSize
+* app:textSize
-* lineColor
+* app:lineColor
-* subLineColor
+* app:subLineColor
-* thickness
+* app:thickness